nillebco/nillebco.github.io/blog/post/caddy-as-a-reverse-proxy-in-a-podman-rootless-setup.md

+---
+tags:
+  - GDPR
+  - analytics
+  - reverse proxy
+  - terraform
+date: 2024-12-30
+published: true
+---

 # Caddy as a reverse proxy in a podman rootless setup

-Tags: GDPR, analytics, reverse proxy, terraform Publish Date: December 30, 2024
-Published: Yes

 I host my own server on a cloud.
 I pay attention to the softwares I run and to their security.